 The Future of Pixel Art and 8-Bit Graphic Style

-No matter however advance computer design software becomes, there will always be place for pixel art and 8-bit graphic style in video games.
+No matter however advance computer design software becomes, there will always be place for pixel art and graphics style in 8 bit video games.
 There will always be gamers thirsty for retro games and arcade games.

 Besides, a video game doesn’t look good because of its high resolution graphics alone.
 Using pixel art, game designers can reinforce the game's visual identity and add unified aesthetic to it.